CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 The code below is copied from the [Sunbeam documentation](http://sunbeam.readthedocs.io/en/latest/quickstart.html).
 Please see this documentation for more detailed info about using Sunbeam for your own work.

-This tutorial provides a guide to walk you through this workshop, and provide a resource you can use to practice the material, as well as adapt for your own work.
+This page is meant to serve as a guide to walk you through the workshop material, while providing a resource you can revisit after the workshop to practice and begin to adapt this workflow for your own studies.

 To participate in this workshop, you'll only need a few things:
 * a laptop computer